 When it comes to preventing crashes, one of the most important maintenance tasks is replacing your tires periodically.
 Bald tires are literally an accident waiting to happen; slick roads or sudden stop-and-go traffic are all it takes for a motorist to lose control of a car with bald tires.

 If you were hurt in a collision with a negligent driver, you may be entitled to compensation for medical bills, lost income, and non-economic damages.
-To discuss your case and determine if you have grounds for a claim, turn to Laborde Earles Law Firm.
+To discuss your case and determine if you have grounds for a claim, turn to Laborde Earles Injury Lawyers.

 Our legal team has the skill, experience, and determination to take on even the most intimidating and resourceful opponents.
 Call 800-522-6733 to schedule a free consultation with a car wreck attorney in Marksville.